MaiZure/decoded-coreutils/README.md

 ## Contributions
 Feel free to contribute although I admit this is a huge workload and quite boring.
 I'll knock it out myself over the long haul

 Some of the placeholder .comment files don't line up well with the source code (such as 'ptx').
-These were generated with a quick and dirty parser rather than a full on yacc/flex/bison solution.
+These were generated with a quick and dirty parser rather than a general yacc/flex/bison solution.
 Since all files require going through by hand, I'll fix them when the time comes.

 NOTE: Updating this repo does not immediately update the website.
 I have to cast the spells manually for now.